Special elections in Northwest Arkansas and the River Valley

-The following is a list of races and issues on the May 9 special election ballots in the Northwest Arkansas Democrat-Gazette's circulation area.
-Early voting begins Tuesday.
+The following is a list of contested races and issues on Tuesday's special election ballots in the Northwest Arkansas Democrat-Gazette's circulation area.

 Benton County